Biologist Visa Sponsorship Jobs in California

 Which companies sponsor visas for biologists in California?

-California's life sciences sector includes employers with consistent H-1B and O-1 sponsorship histories for biology roles.
+California's life sciences sector includes employers with consistent H-1B visa and O-1 visa sponsorship histories for biology roles.
 Major sponsors include Genentech, Gilead Sciences, Amgen, and Thermo Fisher Scientific, alongside federal research agencies and UC system campuses.
 Biotech firms concentrated in South San Francisco and San Diego's Torrey Pines Mesa account for a significant share of biologist sponsorship filings in the state.

 Which visa types are most common for biologist roles in California?